alilleybrinker/notes/renegotiating-c.md

 So why did memory safety suddenly feel _possible_?
 I think the answer, unintentionally, _is_ Rust.

 Memory safety isn't _new_.
-Even in the latest guidance from CISA they list a number of non-Rust memory safe languages, used on all sorts of widespread platforms.
+Even in the [latest guidance from CISA][11] they list a number of non-Rust memory safe languages, used on all sorts of widespread platforms.
 But crucially, lots of the "big," "important," real-world stuff is written in C or C++.
 They're what the grown-ups use.
 They weren't memory safe, and there wasn't really a _language_ which bundled up all the assurance guarantees you might want into a package which is easy to use.

-Yeah, some people would write secure C, they'd follow the MISRA guidelines or they'd run a bunch of analyzers or they'd hire some consultants to audit the code and give them the okay.
+Yeah, some people would write secure C, they'd follow the [MISRA guidelines][12] or they'd run a bunch of analyzers or they'd hire some consultants to audit the code and give them the okay.
 At the end of the day, none of those things had the ease of what you get with a new language that plays in the same sandbox and has memory safety right out of the gate.
 So